skydoves/AndroidRibbon/README.md

 </p>

 <p align="center">
-:ribbon: The simple way to implement a  beautiful ribbon with the shimmering on Android.
+:ribbon: A fancy way to implement beautiful ribbons with shimmer effects for Android.
 </p>
 </br>